-The EU’s commitment to an annual reduction in CO2 emissions of 780 million tonnes by 2020 will require decision-makers, industry and consumers to work hand-in-hand towards greener living standards.
+In line with the European Commission’s plan to increase the EU’s greenhouse gas emission reductions target for 2030 to at least 50% and towards 55% compared with 1990 levels, the plastics industry will need to work hand-in-hand with decision-makers and relevant stakeholders towards greener living standards.
 The plastics industry is committed to making a major contribution to this ambitious goal in the following ways:

 In buildings, plastics provide effective insulation from cold and heat and prevent air leakages.
 Plastic insulation materials consume approximately 16% less energy and emit 9% less greenhouse gases than alternative materials.
 Across their entire life cycle, plastic insulation boards save 150 times the energy used for their manufacture.